jadilorenzo/obsidian-writing/A Great Day on The Mountain - Draft 2.5.md

 Skiing is beautiful.
 Pure snow covers the mountain slopes.
 Colossal spires of rock on every side hem the blue sky into its vaulted dome.
 Dark green evergreens dot the white mountainside.
 Glades of lean, pale birch trees stand elegantly lit by the sun and its reflection in the snow, and sheer gray cliffs jut out their aged faces to peer down on the homely ski villages below.

 Even if one were to disregard the stunning scenery, the skiing experience is still breathtaking.
 The thrill of speed, the elegance of proper form, and the suspense of adventure make the skiing season one of the best.
-But eventually, the skiing season ends, the beautiful scenery fades in our memory, and the fun experience never satisfies.
+But eventually, the skiing season ends, the fun is forgotten, and the beautiful scenery fades in our memory.
 When you return home, what have you gained?
 Only the relationships you built, the people you met, and the adventures you shared truly last, even a lifetime.

 shared